krober10nd/SeismicMesh/docs/source/usrman/api.rst

 Modules
 ==============

-Here we document the public API (e.g., functions, classes and their methods)
+Here we document the public API

 *SeimsicMesh.Geometry*
 -------------------------------